 Clinical reports illustrate the often irrational behavior of people with this particular money association.
 Research on self-esteem tends to agree that people have distinctly different beliefs and behaviors about money.

 Ideas about the state of money are associated with obsessive spending problems and financial dependence on others.
 People with a money system tend to base their self-esteem on their own financial condition.
-This type and concept of money is the most common, as most people attribute freedom to the idea of having a lot of money.
-Some people believe that financial success is somehow not spiritual and that it is wrong to worry about money.
+This type and concept of money is the most common, as most people attribute freedom to the idea of

 A common belief among money watchers is that people should work hard for their money and not expect financial relief.
 Everyone should enjoy the benefits of financial security through the wealth they have worked hard to create.